foureyes/csci-ua.0101-spring2016-004/slides/16/oop.markdown

   {72, 81, 71, 69, 90, 61, 60, 51, 57, 93},
 };
 </code></pre>
+{:.fragment}
 </section>

 <section markdown="block">
 ## A Small Exercise

-So, maybe next school year, because you &heart; Java so much, you end up grading for my section of 101.
+So, maybe next school year, because you &hearts; Java so much, you end up grading for my section of 101.

-* you have to create a report that has
+__You have to create a report that has:__ &rarr;

 * every student's first and last name separated by a space
 * ...then a dash
-* and average homework score for that student
+* and the average homework score for that student

 </section>